Multi-agent DRL-based Lane Change Decision Model for Cooperative Platooning in Mixed Traffic: Introduction

-To address these challenges mentioned above, this study proposes a proactive strategy in which CAVs cooperate and execute strategic lane changes to maximize the benefits of cooperative platooning under varying market penetration rate of CAVs.
-To accommodate the varying number of agents and the dynamic nature of mixed-traffic environments, a hybrid multi-agent DRL-based lane-change decision framework is introduced.
-The framework employs CNN-QMIX for high-level lane-change decision-making and integrates an optimization-based lane-change trajectory planner with advanced controllers for safe and efficient execution.
-The deep CNN-QMIX model combines the strengths of convolutional neural networks (CNNs) and the QMIX algorithm to process spatial and temporal data extracted from dynamic traffic snapshots.
-The QMIX algorithm employs centralized training and decentralized deployment, enabling CAVs to learn cooperative strategies, explore opportunities for cooperative platooning, and adapt to the stochastic behaviors of human drivers.
-The introduction of CNNs is to effectively extract hierarchical spatial features from high-dimensional input data across diverse visual traffic scenarios without requiring explicit programming for each case.
-For lane-change trajectory planning and control, the framework incorporates a reference trajectory planner and a model predictive control (MPC) scheme to ensure smooth and safe lane-change execution.
+To address these challenges, this study proposes a proactive cooperative lane-change strategy that enables CAVs to preserve and enhance cooperative platooning under varying market penetration rates in mixed traffic environments.
+A hybrid multi-agent DRL-based framework is developed, in which high-level lane-change decisions are learned using a CNN-QMIX architecture under centralized training and decentralized execution.
+This design allows CAVs to coordinate strategically, adapt to dynamic traffic compositions, and account for the presence of human-driven vehicles while maintaining scalable deployment.
+For safe lane-change implementation, the framework incorporates a model predictive control (MPC) scheme to ensure smooth and safe lane-change execution.
 Additionally, ACC and CACC controllers are utilized to support conventional following or cooperative platooning when necessary.

-The key contributions of this study are summarized as follows: \begin{itemize} \item The study highlighted the limitations of speed-focused lane-change incentives in current models, particularly their failure to preserve the benefits of cooperative platooning.
-It proposed a novel strategy to ensure that lane changes prioritized platooning efficiency while mitigating safety risks associated with following unpredictable human-driven vehicles. \item The study tackled the challenge of fluctuating CAV numbers in dynamic traffic environments, a factor strongly influenced by varying market penetration rates.
-This issue, often overlooked in existing research, is crucial for addressing lane-change problems in diverse and realistic traffic scenarios. \item The study introduced a hybrid multi-agent DRL-based lane-change decision framework tailored to maximize the cooperative platooning under mixed-traffic environments.
-This framework combined high-level decision-making through CNN-QMIX with low-level trajectory planning and control to achieve safe and efficient execution. \end{itemize}
+The key contributions of this study are summarized as follows: \begin{itemize} \item This study identifies the limitations of speed-oriented lane-change incentive mechanisms in existing approaches, particularly their inability to preserve cooperative platooning benefits.
+To address this issue, a platoon-aware lane-change strategy is proposed that prioritizes platoon formation while mitigating safety risks arising from interactions with human-driven vehicles. \item This work explicitly addresses the challenge of fluctuating CAV populations in dynamic traffic environments induced by varying MPRs, a critical yet underexplored factor in cooperative lane-change decision-making under realistic mixed-traffic conditions. \item A hybrid multi-agent DRL-based lane-change decision framework is developed to maximize cooperative platooning in mixed traffic.
+The framework integrates high-level decision-making using CNN-QMIX with low-level trajectory planning and control, enabling safe, scalable, and efficient execution. \end{itemize}